mininato/mininato/README.md

 Hi there 👋

-I am an industrial engineering student at Karlsruher Institute of Technology
+industrial engineering student at Karlsruher Institute of Technology